 Not many associate the calm waters of the Maldives with surfing.
 The waves are just about the right size (3′ – 6′) for beginners and advanced surfers.

-There are some resorts that specialize in surf camps, particularly in North Male Atol.
+Some resorts specialize in surf camps, particularly in North Male Atol.
 As you can imagine, a great way to socialize and get to know your fellow solo travelers on the island.

 I definitely enjoyed my spa treatments in the Maldives.
 The Maldivian treatment, for example, uses the coconut as a milky bath and scrub to exfoliate and soften the skin.
 I assure you that you won’t need another person to admire the turquoise waters and beaches while getting a massage to soothe the mind and nourish the body.

 Most resorts offer spa services these days.
 While I got standard treatment, I was told that if I had more time I could have got a personalized assessment of my skin and treatment according to my results.
 Next time I guess.

 I spent hours at my pool watching tiny blacktip sharks swimming among fish in the ocean.
 During my stay, the water was so clean that I was able to stand over the water or float on my giant unicorn and observe the ocean coming to life.
 I swear, it gets addictive.

 Other resorts had manta rays coming to the shore as well.
 They’re both completely harmless with their useless teeth, so if you dare you can jump in with them as I did.

 When I went on a sunset dolphin cruise and I saw a big group of dolphins hanging out next to our boat, not even 5 minutes after we departed.
 I’ve never seen anything like this in my life before!